s-rizvi/The-Open-Love-Letter-Project/CONTRIBUTING.md

 ## 🧠 How You Can Contribute

 - **📂 File an Issue**
   Spot a typo, formatting bug, or have a scientific or poetic suggestion?
-Open an [Issue](../../issues) to begin a conversation.
+Open an [Issue](../../issues) or contact me on Instagram [@openloveletterproject](https://www.instagram.com/openloveletterproject) to begin a conversation.

 - **🔀 Fork the Repository**
   Forks and derivative works are allowed (and encouraged) under the terms of the license (see below).
 You may explore your own versions of the manuscript or research.
 By allowing forks I wish to see others emulate this style of poetry using their own ideas, ideally writing an entirely new manuscript with your own authorship under this project.
 Warning: repository/project owners retain the right to delete forks.